Dr-Nuke/SCEED/README.md

 12'700 hits for the top half of atm deposits combined with the top half of CPI countries

 ## 2) Exploratory Feature analysis

+We started exploratory data analysis by summarising main characteristics of selected features and feature combinations.
+Our assumption was that distribution pattern of these subsets of data should reveal outliers that will be marked as suspicious accounts.
+Such analysis revealed only one significant feature combination: category: “individual”, turnover and transaction count which lead to 7 “Red Flags” with 1 false positive.

+Significance of this features was further developed in the next part.

 ## 3) Clustering clients to find outliers

 We attemted to find outstanding characteristics of criminal records.
 In this part we focused on natural persons only.
 Examples of successful analysis are as following:
-1. Coupling the transaction count with the io_ratio, two distinctive distributions are found where one corresponds to the suspicious clients, and the other to the rest. [image 1].
+- Coupling the transaction count with the io_ratio, two distinctive distributions are found where one corresponds to the suspicious clients, and the other to the rest. [image 1].
 This results in 500 hits with less than 2% false positive.
 There is still room for improving the model's precision.